mikeecunha/mikeecunha/README.md

 - 👋 Hi, I’m @mikeecunha
 - 👀 I’m interested in finding answers to my questions so I can start programming activity.
-- 🌱 I’m currently learning C#, Python and Java.
-I have some basic knowledge in c/c++, vbNet, SqlServer and MySql.
-- 💞️ I’m looking for an internship or entry level job so I can learn more.
+- 🌱 I’m currently a trainee using AL Business Central Programming Language.
 - 📫 How to reach me migueldpgcunha@gmail.com

 <!---